michaelmosmann/embedmongo.flapdoodle.de/README.md

 #### 1.19 (SNAPSHOT)

-- massive refactoring, maybe some api breaks (but not much)
+- massive refactoring, maybe some api breaks (but not that much)
 - alpha support for node.js (not sure if this will lead to some renaming)

 #### 1.18